The Hardest IGCSE Subjects: A Comprehensive Guide

 10. Computer Science

-Computer Science sounds cool (and it is), but it can hit hard.
-You’re expected to get programming logic, algorithms, computational thinking, and theory—all at once.
-A lot of students hit a wall when switching from something like Scratch to real coding languages like Python.
+Computer Science is exciting, but it can be challenging.
+You need to grasp programming logic, algorithms, computational thinking, and theory all at once.
+Many students struggle when transitioning from Scratch to real coding languages like Python.

-Exams often test your ability to apply knowledge in unfamiliar scenarios—so even if you’ve done loads of practice, the real challenge is understanding how it all connects.
+Exams often test your ability to apply knowledge in unfamiliar scenarios.
+Even with extensive practice, the real challenge lies in understanding how everything connects.

-Pro tip: Start early, keep practicing, and if you’re stuck, don’t stress—get some help.
+Pro tip: Start early, keep practicing, and if you’re stuck, don’t hesitate to get some help.

 9. Geography

-Geography mixes science and humanities, which sounds chill... until you realize how much you need to remember and explain.
-From volcanoes and rivers to cities and climate change, it’s a lot.
+Geography combines science and humanities, which sounds easy until you realize how much you need to remember.
+From volcanoes and rivers to cities and climate change, it’s a lot to cover.

-The exam expects you to apply case studies to real-world situations, and vague phrasing in questions can throw students off.
-Physical geography can get technical (plate tectonics, coastal erosion, weather systems), while human geography deals with things like population patterns and global development.
+The exam requires you to apply case studies to real-world situations.
+Vague phrasing in questions can confuse students.
+Physical geography can be technical, covering plate tectonics and weather systems, while human geography deals with population patterns and global development.

-You need strong map skills, graph analysis, and writing ability to back your answers with evidence.
+Strong map skills, graph analysis, and writing ability are essential to support your answers with evidence.

-Pro tip: Build a case study bank and practice applying the same example in different ways.
+Pro tip: Build a case study bank and practice applying the same example in different contexts.

 8. Foreign Languages (like Mandarin)

-Languages are always a challenge, but some are next level.
-Take Mandarin: there are thousands of characters, tones to get right, and a grammar system that’s nothing like English.
+Languages are always a challenge, but some are exceptionally tough.
+Take Mandarin, for example.
+It has thousands of characters, tones to master, and a grammar system vastly different from English.

-To do well, you need consistent daily exposure.
-Just learning the textbook won’t cut it.
-You need listening and speaking practice, which often gets neglected in school environments.
+To excel, you need daily exposure.
+Simply learning from a textbook won’t suffice.
+You must practice listening and speaking, which often gets overlooked in school.

-Even languages like French or Spanish come with their own set of challenges—verb conjugations, gender rules, and idioms can trip you up.
+Languages like French or Spanish also present challenges.
+Verb conjugations, gender rules, and idioms can trip you up.

 Pro tip: Watch shows, listen to music, and speak regularly.
-Don’t just stick to vocab lists—get a tutor who can guide your immersion.
+Don’t limit yourself to vocab lists—get a tutor who can guide your immersion.

 7. History

-History’s not just about remembering dates.
-It’s about knowing what happened, why it happened, and what the consequences were.
-You’ll also need to interpret sources and write strong, well-structured essays.
+History isn’t just about memorizing dates.
+It’s about understanding what happened, why it happened, and the consequences.
+You’ll need to interpret sources and write strong, well-structured essays.

-It’s one of the most writing-heavy IGCSEs, and marks are lost easily if you don’t back up points with examples.
-Source analysis questions can be tough—they ask you to read between the lines and make judgments about reliability and bias.
+It’s one of the most writing-intensive IGCSEs.
+Marks can be easily lost if you don’t back up points with examples.
+Source analysis questions can be challenging, requiring you to read between the lines and assess reliability and bias.

-You’ll study major global events and themes (World Wars, Cold War, colonialism, etc.), and the pressure to cover a huge syllabus in depth makes this a tough subject.
+You’ll study major global events and themes, such as the World Wars and colonialism.
+The pressure to cover a vast syllabus in depth makes this subject tough.

 Pro tip: Get into the habit of planning essay structures.